gamestdio/colyseus-website/src/docs/registering-rooms.md

 })
 ```

+In this example, we're going to limit the maximum clients allowed on rooms
-In order to make this `maxClients` option works, we'll need to implement it
+called `'chat_room_with_more_players'` to `20`.
+In order to make this
+`maxClients` option work as expected, we'll need to implement the `requestJoin`
-inside `requestJoin` method:
+method:

 ```javascript
 class ChatRoom extends Room {